jekyll/jekyll/_docs/variables.md

       <td><p><code>page</code></p></td>
       <td><p>

-        Page specific information + the <a href="../frontmatter/">YAML Front Matter</a>.
-Custom variables set via the YAML front matter will be available here.
+        Page specific information + the <a href="../frontmatter/">YAML front matter</a>.
+Custom variables set via the YAML Front Matter will be available here.
 See below for details.

       </p></td>